ThanGeo/APRIL-complete/README.md

 - -R "keyword" : sets as the R input dataset, the dataset indicated by the keyword (see configuration files)
 - -S "keyword" : sets as the S input dataset, the dataset indicated by the keyword (see configuration files)
 - -q "query type" : sets the query type.
 Query types include:
+- - disjoint : r and s are disjoint
-- - intersection_join : intersection between polygons.
-(SOON: polygon-linestring)
+- - intersect : r and s intersect
-- - within_join : containment between polygons (R inside S).
-(SOON: linestring in polygon)
+- - inside : r is inside s
+- - contains : r contains s
+- - covered_by : r is covered by s
+- - covers : r covers s
+- - meet : r and s meet (touch)
+- - equal : r and s are geometrically equal
-- - find_relation : detects topological relations between polygons (SOON: polygon-linestring)
+- - find_relation : detect all relations between r and s

 ## Configuration Files